revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 ---

-14. What is the use of `cd` command?
+14.What is the use of `cd` command?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)